alexieyizhe/portfolio/README.md

 type `npm run dev` to do dev stuff type `npm run build` to do production stuff

-major thank you to [Vijay Verma and Blush Design](https://blush.design/) for illustration.

 still to do

 - [ ] visual regression testing